 What makes Paramedic Science at Worcester special?

-Professional Paramedics work in a dynamic, challenging and constantly evolving environment, where no two days are the same.
-Often working under emergency conditions, Paramedics are trained to deliver excellent patient care under pressure.
+Paramedics work in a dynamic, challenging and constantly evolving environment, where no two days are the same.
+At Worcester you'll be trained to deliver excellent patient care under pressure.

 - Developed in partnership with the West Midlands Ambulance Service NHS Trust